 Should I get the Paris Pass or Paris Museum Pass?

-The Paris Museum Pass could be the better option if you are only interested in visiting museums, or if you are limited on time (two days or less).
-However, if you are in Paris for two days and want to do both tours AND museums, then it can be worth it for you (do the math to see how much you can save).
+The Paris Museum Pass may be better option if you are only interested in visiting museums, or if you are limited on time (two days or less).
+However, do take a look at what the Paris Pass includes vs. what your preferred activities are.

 If you like museums but not tours, I’d skip the Paris Pass and just get the museum pass.
 If you love museums AND tours, then the Paris Pass is worth it for you.

 I go over what you can accomplish with only the Paris Museum Pass in this review.

 You can purchase the Go City Paris Pass online here.